DarkEyes/EDOIF/cran-comments.md

 ## R CMD check --as-cran results
 There were no ERRORs or WARNINGs.

-Except that was one NOTE:
+Except there was one NOTE:

 New submission.